 iv.
 Camping items

-Those sleeping indoors will need to bring a sleeping mat and sleeping bag; those outdoors will need these, plus a tent.
-A 'pop-up' or 'festival' type tent, which are very cheap, is perfectly adequate.
-You must label your bags, tents etc. with your name, or they will not be loaded into the luggage van.
+Those sleeping indoors will need to bring a sleeping mat and sleeping bag (tents are not allowed indoors); those outdoors will need these, plus a tent.
+A 'pop-up' or 'festival' type tent is perfectly adequate.

 Summary camping checklist: